Paul Hilmar Jensen: Philatelic activity

 Along with Patrick Pearson and Robert P. Odenweller, Jensen was co-author of the F.I.P.
-Guide to Exhibiting and Judg-ing Traditional and Postal History Exhibits, published in 1993.
+Guide to Exhibiting and Judging Traditional and Postal History Exhibits, published in 1993.
 Jensen was also a noted speaker on philatelic subjects, and dedicated efforts to introduce youth into the hobby of stamp collecting.

 Honors and awards

 Jensen received many awards and recognition, especially a notable one by King Harald V of Norway for his philatelic efforts.
 He signed the Roll of Distinguished Philatelists in 1988 and received awards which included: the Anderssen-Dethloff Medal of Norway, the Copenhagen Philatelic Club Medal, the Lichtenstein Medal, the FIP Medal of Service, and the Golden Lion of the Norwegian Philatelic Federation.

 Jensen was a Fellow of the Royal Philatelic Society London, and was named to the American Philatelic Society Hall of Fame in 2007.